Boston Women’s Heritage Trail Curriculums

 Women In Congress a rich website of the Office of the Clerk, U.S. Capitol, includes historical essays, artifacts, fast facts, and educational resources—including seven lesson plans.

-The Library of Congress American Memory Project has a collection entitled Votes for Women; the selections are from the National American Women’s Suffrage Association, 1848-1921.
+The Library of Congress American Memory Project has a collection entitled the National American Women’s Suffrage Association, 1848-1921.
 The Library of Congress’ Votes for Women collection also has a photo collection.

 Women’s History: A Guide to Library and Internet Resources offers bibliographies, biographical sources, videos, indexes and journals, microtext collections and exhibits on the internet and networking with other historians.